The benefits of ‘Forest bathing’ or ‘Shinrin Yoku’

 By Dr Jim Byrne

 Hello, Long time, no post.
 I spend so much of my time seeing counselling clients, and researching, writing, editing and publishing books that it’s very difficult to find the time to post blogs.
-And this blog is about my latest book, which is being polished for publication at the moment.
+And this blog is about one of my books, ….
 This is how the Preface begins:

 In this book, I want to share some of the fruits of my journey towards wisdom, happiness and health.